CASE STUDY

 The Site Map

-After creating the story maps and the user journey we created our user flow.
-We took into consideration each step our users would have to go through to make sure they can accomplish all their goals when coming to the Plan A website.
+After creating the story maps and the user journey, we started our user flow.
+We considered each step our users would have to go through to make sure they can accomplish all their goals when coming to the Plan A website.

 EXPLORE